Gautham Vasudev Menon: Romance and experimentation (2010–2014)

-Return to action genre, 2015–present
+Return to action genre (2015–present)

-Following Suriya's withdrawal from Dhruva Natchathiram, Menon moved on to begin a romantic thriller film with Silambarasan and Pallavi Subhash in the lead role from November 2013.
-The film developed under the title Sattendru Maarathu Vaanilai and was shot for thirty days, before the film was put on hold as a result of Menon getting an offer from producer A. M. Rathnam to begin a film starring Ajith Kumar.
-Consequently, in April 2014, he began filming for Yennai Arindhaal (2015), the third instalment in his franchise of police films.
+He began filming for Yennai Arindhaal (2015), the third instalment in his franchise of police films.
 He described Ajith's character Sathyadev as an "extension" of the protagonists from Kaakha Kaakha and Vettaiyaadu Vilaiyaadu, while Trisha, Anushka Shetty, Arun Vijay and Parvathy Nair were also selected to portray supporting roles.
 The film saw him collaborate again with music composer Harris Jayaraj, for the first time since their spat in 2008, while writers Shridhar Raghavan and Thiagarajan Kumararaja were both also involved in the screen-writing process.
 Focussing on the story of a police officer's professional and personal life from the ages of thirteen to thirty-eight with the backdrop of tackling an organ-trafficking gang, Yennai Arindhaal opened to mixed to positive reviews in February 2015.
 Critics from The Hindu wrote it "leaves you feeling like having gone back to a well-known play you have enjoyed a few times over", and that it is "a much-needed intervention in the Tamil commercial cinema space" while also "the most engaging of the three [police films]".
 Reviewer Udhav Naig of The Hindu added that "Gautham wins as he has reconfigured, albeit not radically, the basic contours of a Tamil cop", and that he "has consistently improved on the character sketch in the last three films."
 The film also performed well at the box office and gave Menon his first commercially successful Tamil film in five years.
 Soon after the release, he began work on a sequel to the film and expressed his interest in approaching Ajith again to work together in the future.
 Menon also worked as a singer in Radha Mohan's film Uppu Karuvaadu (2015).